 Back with more in a moment.

-Hey everybody, welcome back to the Sean Hannity Show.
+Hey, everybody, welcome back to the Sean Hannity Show.

 It's Jay Seculo, and that is my band that I'm in.

-Jay Secular Band, we call it JSB.
+Jay Seculo Band, we call it JSB.

 You can find out about the band, by the way, if you like the music, at the band's Facebook page, Jay Seculo Band.